mtsinput/sql_ha/README.md

-# sql_ha
+# Custom MaxScale
-MaxScale for MariaDB Galera HA cluster
+Project for build custom MaxScale docker image for MariaDB Galera HA cluster with preconfigured cluster members for deploy in Docker Swarm